DataNumen Outlook Repair is the most effective way to fix corrupt Outlook PST files:

 - Always make sure Outlook has exited before shutting down/power down your computer.
 Just like 5, if you shut down or power down your computer without quitting Outlook, your PST file will very likely get corrupted.
 So, although it is a little inconvenient, always make sure your Outlook has exited before close your computer system.
 Or you can make a small app to check this for you automatically.

-- Backup your PST files in a weekly basis.
+- Backup your PST files on a weekly basis.
 Backup is the best way to prevent data loss.
 Always backup your PST files periodically so that whenever your PST file is corrupt and cannot be recovered, you can restore the latest backup.